Wittersham: Manor

-Early in the 18th century, the manor came into the ownership of Thomas Brodnax or May of Godmersham Park, Kent.
+The manor of Owlie (or Owley) was historically held by a family of the same name, until in the reign of Richard II it passed to the Odiarne family, who then themselves held it until the reign of Henry VIII when Thomas Odiarne died in 1529.
+The Arms of the Odiarne family could once be seen painted at the entrance to Wittersham parish church (Church of St John the Baptist).
+Thomas Odiarne's sons Thomas and John Odiarne, sold the manorial estate to John Mayney, Esq of Biddenden, and relocated to their other estates in the county (Bethersden, High Halden and later, Leeds).
+It stayed in the Mayney family until Sir John Mayney 1st baronet of Linton, sold it to Peter Ricaut in the reign of Charles I. After a succession of other owners, early in the 18th century, the manor came into the ownership of Thomas Brodnax or May of Godmersham Park, Kent.
 May changed his name to Knight after inheriting estates from the Knight family in 1738 and, on his death in 1781, Owley passed to his son Thomas.
 The younger Thomas Knight died childless in 1794, and Owley passed to his widow Catherine, later of White Friars, Canterbury.
 Mrs Knight was lady of the manor in 1799, when Hasted wrote.
 When she died in 1812, her husband's estates passed to his adopted son, Edward Austen Knight, brother of novelist Jane Austen, and owner of Chawton House in Hampshire.

 Some time later, Edward Knight appears to have sold Owley to William Levett of Bodiam.
 When he died in 1842, Levett owned both the manors of Palstre (where he lived) and Owley.
 He left Paltre to his elder daughter Sabina and Owley to his younger daughter Emily.
 His Will devised to Emily "my freeholds, messuages, buildings, farm lands, containing altogether, by estimation, one hundred and seventy-two acres, more or less, situate lying and being in the Parish of Wittersham aforesaid, commonly called or known by the name of Owley Farm, with the apportionments thereto belonging".
 Emily Levett married Samuel Rutley, and the Rutley family continued to own the manor until the end of the 19th century.

 At the turn of the 20th century, by which time holding the manor had ceased to be equivalent with ownership of most land and property, the Body family held Wittersham, Colonel Heyworth held Palstre, and Mrs Samuel Rutley owned Owley.